-Today Trogir consist of 3 parts, the main land part, the Old Town Island and the Ciovo part of Trogir, in 1997 Trogir´s (old town) was inscribed in UNESCO list for world heritage.
-The old town island has one of the highest church densities in the world and beautiful buildings in the Romanesque, Renaissance and Baroque architectural style.
+Today Trogir consist of 3 parts, the mainland part, the Old Town Island and the Ciovo part of Trogir.
+In 1997 the Old Town of Trogir was inscribed in UNESCO World Heritage List.
+The Medieval core of the Old Town surrounded by stone walls also has one of the highest church densities in the world, as well as beautiful Romanesque, Renaissance and Baroque buildings.

 What to see in Trogir

-- The Green market which is situated at the main land part, just need next to the bridge, here you find all kinds of fresh fruit and vegetables, and of course you can also buy olive oil and Rakija (Local snaps)
+- The Green market is situated at the main land part, just across the old stone bridge, here you can find all kinds of fresh fruit and vegetables, and of course, don’t forget to buy local olive oil and rakija (local snaps)

 Where to eat

 The Old Town is dotted with numerous restaurants, mostly concetrated around the riva, main square and in the Blaženi Augustin Kažotić street (marked with a blue line on the map below).
 Although I visited a few restaurants I cannot recommend any particulary, except the restaurant Capo with its excellent ambient.
 But here are some other popular restaurants:

 - Restaurant Queen Teuta serving both local and international cuisine

 - Restaurant Marijana with traditional and fresh fish and meat meals served on a lovely terrace

 - Restaurant Royal that serves a wide range of meat, fish, pasta, pizza and salad dishes and also various Croatian wines

 - Don Dio and its famous chef Ivan Pažanin remain loyal to local tastes